-I am satisfied that the disclosure of the information within the documents would involve an unreasonable disclosure of personal information about a number of individuals.
+I am satisfied that the release of this information would involve an unreasonable disclosure of personal information about these individuals.

 I have decided that the information referred to above is conditionally exempt under section 47F of the FOI Act.
 Access to a conditionally exempt document must generally be given unless it would be contrary to the public interest to do so.
 I have turned my mind to whether disclosure of the information would be contrary to the public interest, and have included my reasoning in that regard below.